zjvzjj/AFNetworking/fastlane/README.md

 ####Actions Performed
  * Verifies the git branch is clean
  * Ensures the lane is running on the master branch
+ * Verifies the Github milestone is ready for release
  * Pulls the remote to verify the latest the branch is up to date
  * Updates the version of the info plist path used by the framework
  * Updates the the version of the podspec